 My husband’s favorite cake is carrot, so I came up with these last year when we spent Easter at the lake with my family.
 Growing up, we spent every Easter there.
 Our tradition was to go on a walk along the dirt road and pick the long green grass and tons of colorful wildflowers and my sister and brother and I would make Easter nests at the foot of a large tree by the house.
 Then in the morning, the Easter Bunny would leave us a surprise in our nests.
 Then we’d eat a big breakfast, smoke a brisket all day and cook potato salad and beans while we waited to have an Easter egg hunt.
 It was such a fun tradition.
 So when we went back for Easter last year, I knew I wanted to make a special breakfast treat for everyone.
 These healthy carrot cake pancakes were a big hit!

-These pancakes are truly loaded, with tons of carrots, raisins, pecans and coconut for a decadent treat that’s secretly healthy!
+These pancakes are truly loaded, with tons of carrots, raisins, pecans, and coconut for a decadent treat that’s secretly healthy!
 They are made using ground oats and whole wheat flour for some whole grain goodness.
-The sweet cream cheese frosting made with protein packed greek yogurt means the pancakes themselves don’t need any sweetening.
+The sweet cream cheese frosting made with protein-packed Greek yogurt means the pancakes themselves don’t need any sweetening.
 It’s a perfect breakfast to share with your family on Easter morning, no matter what your tradition is.
-And you can feel good about feeding you kids this cake, knowing it’s made with healthy ingredients!
+And you can feel good about feeding your kids this cake, knowing it’s made with healthy ingredients!

-Feel free to sub your favorite gluten-free flour for the whole wheat flour for a gluten-free treat, or use you favorite dairy-free cream cheese and yogurt to make these dairy-free.
+Feel free to sub your favorite gluten-free flour for the whole wheat flour for a gluten-free treat, or use your favorite dairy-free cream cheese and yogurt to make this dairy-free.
 And if you are a plain-Jane carrot cake kind of person, watch out.
 These healthy carrot cake pancakes just might bring you over to the dark side!

 What are your family’s Easter traditions?
 Let me know in the comments below!